arfc/saltproc/doc/userguide/templates.rst

 Template and Runtime Files
 ==========================

-As described in (coupling section), SaltProc uses file-based coupling to iterface with depletion solvers.
+As described in :ref:`methods_coupling`, SaltProc uses file-based coupling to iterface with depletion solvers.
 A user provides the template input file(s), and SaltProc makes a temporary copy used for running depletion steps that it can modify and update as needed.